programminghistorian/ph-submissions/lessons/use-api-almost-without-coding-php.md

 API is so easy!
 So, let’s have a look at what you type (sample 1).
 It is just a URL.
 Exactly the same as what you do when viewing a website.
 For example, to see Europeana website, you type a URL [https://www.europeana.eu](https://www.europeana.eu).
 There are some difference, though.
 You use your API key after `wskey=`, which means your personalised access to this web address.
 It is followed by `query=London`.
 You are right.
 We are querying the Europeana database and your search keyword is “London”.
 Europeana offers different types of APIs, but we use the search API for this tutorial.

-Untidy JSON data structure (raw data) in Chrome
+Untidy JSON data structure (raw data) in Chrome (Note you may see a different dataset due to the update of Europeana)

 Tidy JSON data structure in Firefox